What is VAT and how does it work?

 • potential savings if you mainly supply other VAT registered businesses who don't mind being charged VAT and you can then still reclaim VAT on your purchases.

-This does, however, have to be weighed up against the hassle factor of completing VAT returns and paying the VAT due every quarter.
-If you supply the general public, you will probably not want to register as this simply puts your prices up by 20%.
+However, this does have to be weighed up against the hassle factor of completing VAT returns and paying the VAT due every quarter.
+If you supply the general public, you will probably not want to register, as this simply raises your prices by 20%.

-A taxable person is anyone who makes or intends to make taxable supplies and is required to be registered.
+A taxable person is anyone who makes or intends to make taxable supplies and must be registered.
 For the purpose of VAT registration, a person includes:

 • an individual